 The four-year pre-licensure Bachelor of Science in Nursing program (PL-BSN) combines nursing and liberal arts curricula for a progressive, quality education.
 The graduate prepares to assume the role of a registered nurse in direct care with patients in acute-care, long-term care, and community or ambulatory-care settings, as well as for entry into graduate-level programs.
 The pre-licensure Bachelor of Science in Nursing program (PL-BSN) is approved by the Massachusetts Board of Registration in Nursing (BORN) and is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 Practicing registered nurses with an associate’s degree or diploma in nursing can get credit for past work and get a head start toward earning the Bachelor of Science in Nursing degree.
+The RN To BSN program is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 The U.S. Center for Disease Control reports that 75% of healthcare dollars goes to the treatment of chronic diseases (Center for Disease Control, 2013).
 There is great demand for skilled practitioners who can help reduce the cost of treating chronic diseases by creating and implementing programs to promote health and wellness.
 Students learn the foundational knowledge to assess, promote, and create healthy lifestyles.